SimpleRegex/SRL-PHP/README.md

 Each match will be passed to a `SRL\Match` object, which will return the matches found.

+### Additional PCRE function

+Feel free to use all the available [PCRE PHP functions](http://php.net/manual/en/ref.pcre.php) in combination with SRL.
+Although, why bother?
+We've got wrappers for all common functions with additional features.
+Just like above, just apply one of the following methods directly on the SRL Builder:

+* `matches()` - Validate if the expression matches the given string.
+* `getMatches()` - Get all matches for supplied capture groups.
+* `replace()` - Replace data using the expression.
+* `split()` - Split string into array through expression.
+* `filter()` - Filter items using the expression.

 ## Performance

 The built Regular Expression will be cached, so you don't have to worry